halliwell2046/dog-client/README.md

 ![image](https://user-images.githubusercontent.com/49046404/65195447-5252b600-da4d-11e9-9ed5-45a7dfca74b4.png)

 To request a walk, the owner taps a "+" button on their profile page, which brings up a modal window.
 They choose the date and time of the walk and tap OK.
 The modal closes and their request appears in the "request a walk" table along with the name of their dog that has been pulled from the database.
 The owner then taps the "fetch" button to begin the search for a nearby walker.
 At that point, the "available walkers near you" table appears below.
-The walkers within a 10-mile radius will appear as blue icons on the map surrounding a red dog icon to mark the owner's location.
+The walkers within a 10-mile radius will appear as blue icons on the map surrounding a red dog icon that marks the owner's location.
 The walkers also appear as links in a table adjacent to the map.
-The table also includes the cumulative rating the walker has earned from their reviews.
+The table includes the cumulative rating the walker has earned from their reviews.

 Owners may learn about each walker by clicking the link leading to their walker profile.
-On the walker profile page, they may read the walker's bio as well as any reviews of the walker that other owners have posted.
+On the walker profile page, they can see the walker's bio as well as any reviews of the walker that other owners have posted.
 Next the owner taps "back to walk request" to return to their dashboard.
-They can then book the walker by tapping the button in the walker table or explore other profiles.
+They can then choose the walker by tapping the "book" button in the walker table or explore other profiles.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

-Rob VanArsdall – YourEmail@example.com\
+Rob VanArsdall – rvanar@gmail.com\
-Alice Frazier – YourEmail@example.com\
+Alice Frazier – Halliwell2046@yahoo.com\
-Tracy Smart – YourEmail@example.com
+Tracy Smart – tracy.smart@att.net

 https://github.com/halliwell2046/dog-client.git